Myanmar Travel Information

-The international dialling code for Myanmar (Burma) is +95.
+The international dialing code for Myanmar (Burma) is +95.
 The outgoing code is 00 followed by the relevant country code.
 Most businesses in the country list a few numbers, as landlines often go dead and calls don't go through.
-Prepaid SIM cards are widely available in Mandalay and Yangon and public telephone booths can be found on nearly every street corner as well as at railway stations and airports; however, international calls are expensive.
+Prepaid SIM cards are widely available and travellers can expect to find wifi in big cities, where most hotels and guesthouses, and some restaurants will usually offer it for free.
 The government has been known to monitor and censor internet usage and some websites may not be available.

-Two bottles of liquor, 200 cigarettes or 50 cigars, and half litre of perfume are allowed per person.
+Two litres of liquor, 400 cigarettes, 50 cigars or 250gm of tobacco, and 150ml of perfume are allowed per person.
 Valuables including jewellery, cameras, electronic equipment, etc, should be declared at customs upon arrival.
 Purchases of locally bought goods may require receipts upon departure.

 Become our Myanmar Travel Expert